 This popular spot in downtown Toronto brings you Chef Nuit Regular’s mouthwatering menu of Northern Thai dishes like Khao Soi and Pad Thai.
 You’ll want to get a few dishes to share so you can get the most out of the menu.

 Make your way south to Toronto’s Harbourfront for the Power Plant – a former actual power plant turned contemporary art gallery.
 Renowned for its diverse programming and commitment to groundbreaking Canadian art, there’s always something thought-provoking happening at the Power Plant.
-Currently (Fall, 2020), the Manuel Mathieu exhibit offers guests a look into the vibrant life of his Haitian roots through paintings, drawings and ceramics.
+Plus, admission is free!

 Local brunch enthusiasts know this spot very well.
 Nestled in Toronto’s East End, Maha’s has been putting smiles on hungry faces since 2014.
 Boasting one of the cities best falafel and a deliciously varied menu of traditional Egyptian street food – it’s easy to see why there’s a line out the door.